-460 Acknowledgements
+Acknowledgements

 The authors would like to thank our colleagues Nadia Bloemendaal, Dirk Eilander, Hans de Moel, Eric Mortensen, and Timothy Tiggeloven for their help in moderating and testing the game.
 We would also like to thank the many students who volunteered to test the game, Wim Keja for his support during the UR2020 session, and all players of the game at UR2020 and ETH.
-The game was jointly developed as a preparatory activity for the MYRIAD-EU project funded by the European Commission under the Horizon 2020 Framework Programme (grant number 101003276), and in the context of VIDI grant no. 016.161.324 from the Dutch Research Council.
+The game was jointly developed as a preparatory activity for the European Commission Horizon 2020 project MYRIAD-EU, and in the context of VIDI grant no. 016.161.324 from the Dutch Research Council.